-During the three months ended September 30, 2017, the primary expenditure affecting cash outflows from financing activities was the repayment of long-term debt interest and principal related to the First Lien Term Loans and the USD Second Lien Term Loan, particularly the Prepayments.
-During the prior year period, the primary expenditure affecting cash outflows from financing activities was also the repayment of long-term debt interest and principal related to the First Lien Term Loans and the USD Second Lien Term Loan.
+During the three months ended December 31, 2017, the primary expenditure affecting cash outflows from financing activities was the repayment of long-term debt interest and principal related to the First Lien Term Loans and the repayment of interest on the USD Second Lien Term Loan.
+During the three months ended December 31, 2016, the primary expenditures affecting cash outflows from financing activities were (i) the payment of \$200 million on the deferred purchase price for the Stars Interactive Group Acquisition in November 2016 and (ii) the repayment of long-term debt interest and principal related to the First Lien Term Loans and the USD Second Lien Term Loan.

-Cash Outflows from Investing Activities
+Cash Inflows from Investing Activities